-2 Internal wall insulation
+2 Internal or external wall insulation

-Internal wall insulation involves adding a layer of insulation to the inside surface of the external walls, which reduces heat loss and lowers fuel bills.
+Internal or external wall insulation involves adding a layer of insulation to either the inside or the outside surface of the external walls, which reduces heat loss and lowers fuel bills.
 As it is more expensive than cavity wall insulation it is only recommended for walls without a cavity, or where for technical reasons a cavity cannot be filled.
 Internal insulation, known as dry-lining, is where a layer of insulation is fixed to the inside surface of external walls; this type of insulation is best applied when rooms require redecorating.
+External solid wall insulation is the application of an insulant and a weather-protective finish to the outside of the wall.
+This may improve the look of the home, particularly where existing brickwork or rendering is poor, and will provide long-lasting weather protection.
 Further information can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
+It should be noted that a building warrant is required for the installation of external wall insulation.
+Planning permission may also be required and that building regulations apply to external insulation so it is best to check with your local authority on both issues.